StrictTangent/gopher/README.md

 ### DEPENDENCIES:

-This program requires the ncurses library.
+This program requires the ncurses library,\\
+and also zip & unzip for .zip files.

-To install on Ubuntu:
+To install ncurses on Ubuntu:
 ```
 sudo apt-get install libncurses5-dev libncursesw5-dev
 ```
-To install on Arch/Manjaro:
+To install ncurses on Arch/Manjaro:
 ```
 sudo pacman -S ncurses
 ```